 In the winter of 1914, Ella Cooke was looking forward to a grand adventure.
 The Auckland-born nurse and her twin sister Lily had just departed New Zealand in a boat bound for Vancouver, New York and finally England.
 She was looking forward to seeing the sights, and eventually a working holiday in London, or maybe Paris.

 The outbreak of war in July 1914 dashed all her plans.
 By the time the pair finally docked in London, Ella was contemplating an assignment in one of the many under-resourced hospitals in France.
-In November 1914, Ella was one of a group of 14 nurses who left England to serve with the French Flag Nursing Corps and she spent the next six months at a hospital in Bernay near Rouen.
+In November 1914, Ella was one of a group of 14 nurses who left England to serve with the French Flag Nursing Corps.
+She spent the next six months at a hospital in Bernay near Rouen.

 Instead of returning home, Ella joined the Queen Alexandra’s Imperial Military Nursing Service Reserve, and spent a harrowing few weeks in training at Connaught Hospital in Aldershot, England.